heresy-dnd/campaign-notes/Session logs/2 (19-07-2023) Chill vibes and chilled spines.md

 [[Swag Messiah]] ==screamed maybe twice.==

 [[Bran Hornraven]]: "Did anyone else get any kind of look on what these creatures were?"
-[[Solveig]]: "One thing I know is they seem to have four jaws that open like a flower" [[Bran Hornraven]]: "perhaps there were several different creatures, the one I saw was like a deer"
+[[Elle]]: "One thing I know is they seem to have four jaws that open like a flower" [[Bran Hornraven]]: "perhaps there were several different creatures, the one I saw was like a deer"

 [[Bran Hornraven]], in reference to the creature he saw, asking if [[Cedric]] if he knows of it: "have you at least got anything on a deer that walks on its hind legs with antlers pointing downards?"